boschglobal/dse.schemas/CONTRIBUTING.md

 Please add the respective information corresponding to the Signed-off-by tag as part of your first pull request.

-If you are a developer who is authorized to contribute to DSE Schemas on behalf of your employer, then add your company / organization to the list of copyright holders in the [NOTICE](NOTICE) file.
+If you are a developer who is authorized to contribute to Dynamic Simulation Environment on behalf of your employer, then add your company / organization to the list of copyright holders in the [NOTICE](NOTICE) file.
 As author of a corporate contribution you can also add your name and corporate email address as in the Signed-off-by tag.